Nintendo To Launch SNES Mini This Year, Reports Eurogamer

 Heh.
 I bought a SNES back in the day.
 I know I had at least a few games for it, but for the life of me the only one I actually recall playing is Super Metroid.
 Later I discovered emulation and I've played the heck out of dozens of NES titles, but again, for my SNES emulator, the only game I can remember ever firing up is Super Metroid.
 So I saw this product, and I thought, oh, that would be neat, I could play Super Metroid.
 Guess I should see what else is available, as I'm sure there's more games out there.

-I don't understand all the hate on the mini NES (Score:3)
+I don't understand all the hate on the mini NES (Score:4, Interesting)

 All this hate on the Classic mini NES, I just don't understand.
 My wife was able to go to the local Target and get one for me for Christmas.
 It's pretty awesome, it just works, has good games, has HDMI.
 Great execution by Nintendo.